-11 Rent a Pontoon Rent a pontoon, a paddle board or kayak at the Lake Blue Ridge Marina, 335 Marina Drive, Blue Ridge, and spend the day on the most beautiful lake in the mountains.
+11 Rent a Pontoon Rent a pontoon, a paddle board or kayak at the Lake Blue Ridge Marina and spend the day on the most beautiful lake in the mountains.
+335 Marina Drive, Blue Ridge,

 12 Swim at Morganton Point Recreation Area Recreation area on Lake Blue Ridge with fishing, swimming, picnicking, boating and camping.
 Pebble beach – wear water shoes.
 Paved boat ramp.
 Rentals of kayaks and paddle boards are available.
 Take Hwy.
 515 south from Blue Ridge to Hwy.
 60/Morganton.
 In Morganton, turn right on Lake Drive, go one mile.

 14 Go Horseback Riding Lots of choices of riding stables in Blue Ridge and McCaysville.
 Riding for all ages, plus hayrides and overnight trips.
 Ask the Welcome Center for a list of riding stables ro see the Business Directory.

 15 Catch a Fish.
 Fish for trout at Tammen Park or Morganton Point, Blue Ridge; or at Horseshoe Bend Park on the Toccoa River.
 Fish for bass or brim in Lake Blue Ridge at Morganton Point.
 Many more places to fish – ask us at the Welcome Center.

 16 Visit the Chattahoochee Fish Hatchery Visitor center and exhibits on raising trout, as well as a large insect display.
 Fish Rock Creek while you’re there.
 Open all year, Monday – Friday.
 Off Highway 60 between Morganton and Dahlonega.